High school clubs

 Photography Club

 If you’re interested in pursuing photography as a career or simply want to further explore your photography hobby, your high school’s photography club would be a great fit.
 Not only will you be surrounded by those who share your interests, but you’ll also learn more about the field.
-You’ll learn about image taking and film developing techniques and methods, receive constructive criticism from peers and professionals, and, of course, have the opportunity to take images.
+At photography club, you’ll learn about image taking and film developing techniques and methods, receive constructive criticism from peers and professionals, and, of course, have the opportunity to take images.

 Community Involvement Clubs